-Those students holding F-1 status from another U.S. college must transfer their F-1 status to FIT; instructions for transfer of the SEVIS record to FIT will be sent upon receipt of the tuition deposit and the ISFS.
+Those students holding F-1 status from another U.S. college must transfer their F-1 status to FIT; instructions for transfer of the Student and Exchange Visitor Information System (SEVIS) record to FIT will be sent upon receipt of the tuition deposit and the ISFS.
 An FIT-issued I-20 is necessary to maintain F-1 status while at FIT.
 To download the ISFS and for more information about applying for a visa and the terms and conditions of F-1 status, please visit the International Student Services website at fitnyc.edu/iss.

 All international students must attend a mandatory orientation during their first semester of attendance.
-Orientation information will be sent with the I-20 and is available online.
+Orientation information will be sent with the I-20 and is available on FIT's Orientation website.